-The Committee considered the following additional ancillary factors: (i) there had been only limited adjustments to salaries (related to changing job responsibilities) in recent years, (ii) there had been no general salary increases in five years, eroding the fixed component of compensation, (iii) LTIP awards could be used to boost morale and encourage a greater sense of ownership during a time when the oil industry was still recovering from the most recent downturn and the Corporation was starting anew with a new controlling shareholder, (iv) employees held no unvested awards after transactions related to the change of control in July 2020, (v) the increased importance of retention objectives given the small core team essential to the future of the business, and (vi) limited buying interest, long blackout periods and tax effects limited the ability of employees to fully realize the LTIP component of compensation.
+The Nomination and Compensation Committee considered the following additional ancillary factors: (i) there had been only limited adjustments to salaries (related to changing job responsibilities) in recent years, (ii) there had been no general salary increases in six years, eroding the fixed component of compensation, (iii) LTIP awards could be used to boost morale and encourage a greater sense of ownership during a time when uninterrupted outperformance continued to be expected from a team that, in Geneva, lost 25% of its members in 2020, (iv) the increased importance of retention objectives given the small core team essential to the future of the business, and (v) limited buying interest, long blackout periods and tax effects limited the ability of employees to fully realize the LTIP component of compensation.

-Given the above, the Nomination and Compensation Committee recommended, and the Board approved, that the LTIP for employees, including the NEOs, in 2020 be determined with a corporate performance multiplier of 0.50.
-This resulted in grants set at 75% for Mr. Querio, 50% for Mr. McPhee and 38% for Ms. Rosebush, in each case expressed as a percentage of the NEO's base salary.
-No grants were made to Messrs.
-Gandur and Lewis who were either no longer employed by the Corporation or serving out a contractual notice period.
+Given the above, the Nomination and Compensation Committee recommended, and the Board approved, that the LTIP for employees, including the NEOs, in 2021 be determined with a corporate performance multiplier of 0.40.
+This resulted in grants set at 40% for Mr. Querio, Mr. McPhee and Ms. Rosebush, in each case expressed as a percentage of the NEO's base salary.